 Below Knee Amputation

-The loss of part of a limb is a difficult event for anyone.
+Undergoing a below knee amputation with the loss of part of a limb is a difficult event for anyone!
 However, there are times either after an acute injury or following a complex chronic problem, (ex.
 Diabetic foot infection, ulcers due to poor blood supply, bone infections, etc) where a below-the-knee amputation is not only warranted, but offers the patient the best chance for a more functional, more timely, and often less painful extremity.
 Patients with a well-fitted below-the-knee prosthesis may be able to function at a high level, often without a noticeable limp.
 However, mobility and function following successful surgery and rehabilitation is often limited by the patient’s pre-surgery level of function.
 Those that had limited function prior to surgery may also be limited post-surgery.
 Recovery from a below knee amputation involves wound healing, rehabilitation, and emotional support.